-A special working group was formed within the Presidency of the Government, composed of members of two of its core entities, the General Secretariat of Coordination (GSCO) and the General Secretariat for Legal and Parliamentary Affairs (GSLPA), tasked with planning the entire preparation process, drafting the VNR and designing and conducting the public consultation and dialogue with key stakeholders.
-During the consultation with the Ministries, the working group collaborated closely with General Secretaries, ministerial consultants, the Inter-ministerial Coordination Network made-up of the ministries' SDG focal points as well as representatives from other governmental bodies belonging to the centre of government and the Hellenic Statistical Authority (ELSTAT).
+A special working group was formed within the Presidency of the Government, composed of members of two of its core entities, the General Secretariat of Coordination (GSCO) and the General Secretariat for Legal and Parliamentary Affairs (GSLPA).
+Under the General Secretary of Coordination, the working group was tasked with planning the entire preparation process, drafting the VNR and designing and following the public consultation and dialogue with key stakeholders.

+The 2022 VNR of Greece was the result of three rounds of consultations.
+First, during the consultation with the Ministries, the working group collaborated closely with General Secretaries, ministerial consultants, the Inter-ministerial Coordination Network made-up of the ministries' SDG focal points as well as representatives from other governmental bodies belonging to the centre of government and the Hellenic Statistical Authority (ELSTAT).
 The ministries provided the input on public policies undertaken aiming to achieve the social, economic and environmental goals of sustainable development, as set out by the 2030 Agenda and the SDGs.
 Data measuring progress towards the implementation of the SDGs was provided by ELSTAT.
-Consultations with the social partners and other stakeholders on the challenges and national priorities for sustainable development were conducted centrally, by the General Secretariat of Coordination.
+In the second round, consultations with the social partners and other stakeholders on the challenges and national priorities for sustainable development were conducted centrally, by the General Secretariat of Coordination.
 The Secretary General participated in SDG-related public events, promoting the 17 Goals and inviting stakeholders to dialogue for achieving them.
-The social dialogue process included written communication, with letters sent to all major stakeholders asking them to report their perspective on SDG deepening, challenges and best practices.
-Their answers are incorporated in the VNR and adduced in Annex 2.
-Finally, in a third round of consultations the draft VNR was uploaded for public and stakeholder deliberation.
+The social dialogue process included written communication, with letters sent to all major stakeholders asking them to report their perspective on how the SDG implementation can be deepened in view of the major challenges faced, as well as informing on best practice cases for that matter.
+Their feedback is incorporated in Annex of the VNR.
+Finally, before submission, in a third round of consultations the draft VNR was uploaded to the opengov.gr platform for a 10-day public deliberation and received comments from civil society organizations, private citizens, ministries and UNICEF, which were taken into account not only for the final draft of the VNR but for future reference as well.